Bigeminy: Classification

 There can be similar patterns depending on the frequency of abnormal beats.
 If every other beat is abnormal, it is described as bigeminal.
 If every third beat is aberrant, it is trigeminal; every fourth would be quadrigeminal.
 Typically, if every fifth or more beat is abnormal, the aberrant beat would be termed occasional.

 Bigeminy is contrasted with couplets, which are paired abnormal beats.
 Groups of three abnormal beats are called triplets and are considered a brief run of non-sustained ventricular tachycardia (NSVT), and if the grouping lasts for more than 30 seconds, it is ventricular tachycardia (VT).

 Treatment

 In people without underlying heart disease and who do not have any symptoms, bigeminy in itself does not require any treatment.
-If it does become symptomatic, beta-blockers can be used to try and suppress ventricular ectopy.
+If it does become symptomatic, beta-blockers can be used to try to suppress ventricular ectopy.
 Class I and III agents are generally avoided as they can provoke more serious arrhythmias.